Published November 4th, 2017

 I grew up in Binghamton, NY and, like most people there, I was a New York Giants fan and rooted for them against the Bills in the Super Bowl.
 In 1992, I transferred to the University at Buffalo in the spring semester.
 On January 26th, I watched Buffalo play in their second Super Bowl with my new friends in our Ellicott dorm.
 That year I was rooting for the Bills — admittedly, it was more like rooting against the Redskins — and again they fell short of victory.
 After the game, people were crying and throwing crushed beer cars out of windows — until everyone just said “fuck it” and we partied the rest of the night.
 I have a couple of good postgame stories but I think legally, I’m not allowed to share them.

 The next two years of college brought two more Super Bowl losses, both at the hands of the Dallas Cowboys (F Dallas!).
 After I graduated, I took a job at a local company in Cheektowaga and finally went to my first game at Rich Stadium.
 It was a game against the Miami Dolphins and it may have been one of the greatest days of my life.
 I’m not lying, it was that much fun.
-I loved the tailgating and the spirit of the fans.
+I loved the tailgating, the fan spirit, and the love of the team.
 There was electricity — and booze — everywhere.
 I watched Kelly, Thomas, Smith, Tasker, and Christie lead the Bills to victory over Dan Marino (seriously, what’s up with those Isotoner gloves commercials?) and the much hated Bryan Cox (F U!
 You gave us the finger — we gave you 160,000 middle fingers back).
 That was the day I truly became a fan.